Atnia Card Game Rules Document

 2. Battlefield, top to bottom: Cards on the left side of a players battlefield zone to cards on the right side of their battlefield zone (combatting cards are assumed to be to the left of non combatting cards).

-3. Memory - If a player has multiple simultaneous triggers from cards in their memory zone, smaller cards go on top and and larger cards go on the bottom (determined by offense, tie broken by health, tie broken by base energy cost.
+3. Discard Pile - If a player has multiple simultaneous triggers from cards in their discard pile, smaller cards go on top and and larger cards go on the bottom (determined by offense, tie broken by health, tie broken by base energy cost.
 After base energy cost is a tie, in paper players decide the order, and online it goes by alphabetical order of card name (earlier in the alphabet goes on top))

 • If a single card has multiple triggers occur at once, the one(s) on top of the card’s text box go above ones lower in the text box.